 - Your DVC Membership Is Sold – After the review period is finished and everything goes through, you have successfully sold your DVC membership!

 Learn More About Selling Your Timeshare

 Want to know more about selling your timeshare on the resale market?
 Then take a look at our video, “How to Sell a Timeshare Without Upfront Fees”

 Navigating DVC’s Right of First Refusal

 One component of the DVC secondary market that not many buyers or sellers may be aware of is the Right of First Refusal.
 The Right of First Refusal is a clause that can sometimes be in your timeshare contract.
 It gives the developer the opportunity to review all of the terms of your sales contract and either 1.
 Waive the ROFR, and allow the sale to continue between the original parties or 2.
 Exercise the ROFR, which gives them the ability to take over the sale in place of the buyer and buy back your DVC points.
 DVC’s ROFR process can take anywhere between 30 to 45 days.
 During that time, they’ll review the contracts and declare their intentions.
 Although you may find DVC points for sale on the secondary market for $1 in some instances, it’s highly likely that DVC would exercise the ROFR at that point.

 Why You Should Choose Fidelity Real Estate

-A proud recommended resale broker for Disney Vacation Club since 2005.
+Whether you’re looking to buy or sell, you’ll want a reliable partner with a proven track record.
+Fidelity Real Estate has been a proud recommended resale broker for Disney Vacation Club since 2005.
 Our licensed real estate agents are DVC experts with over 20 years of experience.
-We specialize in assisting buyers and sellers with timeshare resales.
-If you’re interested in buying a DVC resale or selling your DVC points, feel free to call us at (407) 216-5187 and one of our experienced real estate agents will guide you in the right direction.
+If you’re interested in buying a DVC resale or selling your DVC points, please give us a call at 1-800-410-8326 or email us at email@example.com and one of our licensed real estate agents will guide you in the right direction.